cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-upload-resources.md

 parameters          | no                |   dict        | Describes the different parameters for the upload of resources. fetch_timeout       | no                |   int         | {{% tag %}}3.3.1 FEATURE {{% /tag %}} Max idle time (in seconds) while fetching any resource.
 Note that the timeout refers to an idle connection, and not the entire download process.

+### Plugin resources
+The plugin_resources section uses the Plugins api to upload any plugin path specified.
+Every resource is a string representing either a local path or a URL.
+{{% gsNote title="Note" %}}
+All plugins uploaded to the manager blueprint should be in [wgn](https://github.com/cloudify-cosmo/wagon) format.
+{{% /gsNote %}}

-### Retries
+### DSL resources
+The dsl_resources section enables you to upload any resource needed for parsing blueprints.
+Every resource comprises source_path and destination_path.
+The source path is either a local path or a URL, and the destination path is relative to the home dir of the file server.

+{{% gsNote title="Retries" %}}
 The value passed to `--task-retries` and `--task-retry-interval` in the cli bootstrap command, apply to the resource fetching.
 Each resource is retried up to `--task-retries` times, at intervals of `--task-retry-interval` seconds.

-# Examples
+{{% /gsNote %}}

+## Example

 {{< gsHighlight  yaml >}}
 upload_resources: